IIIF/api/source/extension/georef/index.md

 2. Defining a mapping between coordinates on the IIIF resource and corresponding geographic WGS84 coordinates.
 This mapping consists of pairs of resource coordinates and geographic coordinates.
 Each pair of coordinates is called a Ground Control Point (GCP).
 At least three GCPs are needed to enable clients to warp a map.
 3. Optionally, a preferred transformation algorithm is defined that clients can use to turn the discrete set of GCPs into a function that interpolates any of the IIIF resource coordinates to geographic coordinates, and vice versa.

-In a Georeference Annotations, these steps are encoded as follows:
+In Georeference Annotations, these steps are encoded as follows:

 | Data                     | Georeference Annotation                                             |
 |--------------------------|---------------------------------------------------------------------|